Kubeconfig files for Multiple Kubernetes Clusters

 1kubectl config use-context erik-test-admin@erik-test

-of the context you are switching to,
+The last argument is the name of the context you are switching to,

 and that's why choosing a value that's meaningful to you is important.